trymeka/webarena-eval/README.md

 - **program_html**: This follows a port of what [webArena has](https://github.com/web-arena-x/webarena/blob/main/evaluation_harness/evaluators.py#L356) ported from python to typescript.
 - **LLM Check**: For others, we use an LLM to judge the result.
 It gets the task, the agent's answer, and the expected outcome.
 It returns a "PASS" or "FAIL" along with its reasoning.
+- **Manual Review**: We manually reviewed every response where the LLM evaluator marked a result as FAIL to double check for errors.
+We corrected any evaluations as "PASS" when the answer is correct, but the format might be different as long as the format was not explicitly mentioned in the prompt.
+For example, expected: "January 20th, 2024" vs. actual "01/20/2024" would be flipped from "FAIL" to "PASS".
+You can see a full list of the over-riden eval results in this file [TODO LINK FILE].

 ...